covivis/COVIVIS/README.md

 - Calculation shape and scale parameters of Weibull distribution from the mean and the standard deviation of data.

 ### generate_onset(reporteddata,xmu,xsd)
+- Estimate the number of disease onset from the number of reported cases with Monte Carlo method.
+The distribution of time delay from disease onset to reporting follows a Weibull distribution with mean $m$ and standard deviation $SD$.
+-
 ### param_estim_by_lm(xdata,ydata)
 ### epi.prediction_by_lm(xdata,pa,pb,pr)
 ### vi.param_estim_by_em_rev(sewagedata,onsetdata)